top of page

 What is Olympic weightlifting?

-Weightlifting is a sport that has been contested at the Olympics for over 100 years, and it is also a cross-training tool that countless athletes have used to improve their performance.
+Weightlifting is a sport that has been contested at the Olympics for over 100 years, and it is also a cross-training tool that acts as a performance enhancement for every other sport.
 The competition lifts are the snatch and the clean & jerk.
 The snatch comprises lifting the barbell from the floor to overhead with a wide grip in one fluid motion.
 The clean & jerk are two lifts in sequence, first lifting the barbell from the floor to the shoulders with a narrower grip than the snatch, and then from the shoulders to overhead after a brief pause.
+Other lifts, such as squats, pulls, presses, and trunk control & stability exercises, are also practiced to assist performance.

 Youth Athlete Snatch